sabereen/Construct2-Plugins/nodeDownloader/README.md

 This event occurs once while the file downloaded and saved on the disk.
 ___
 #### On error
-If the file couldn't be downloaded for any reason this event will trigger and the reason of error logs in to console.
+If the file couldn't be downloaded for any reason this event will trigger and the reason of error logs in to the console.
 ___
 #### On progress
 Each file should be fragmented for downloading.
 After each slice of the file received, this event triggers and `Percent` expression will be accessible.